chapter eleven

 • Avoiding common JWS and JWE security pitfalls

 We live in a world where data is exchanged between systems implemented in multiple programming languages by multiple teams working for multiple organizations.
-Systems interoperate using standard networking protocols such as HTTP in a well-defined manner using standard data formats.
-For example, REST with JSON, SOAP with XML, and gRPC with protocol buffers (protobuffers).
+Systems interoperate using standard networking protocols such as HTTP in a well-defined manner and use standard data formats.
+REST, for example, uses JSON, SOAP uses XML, and gRPC uses protocol buffers (protobuffers).
 Standardized data formats for exchanging encrypted and signed data make interoperability significantly easier.

-Security protocols such as X.509 digital certificates (chapters 8 and 9), OpenID Connect and OAuth2 (chapters 12 and 13), SAML, TLS (chapter 10) need to exchange encrypted and signed messages.
-Security protocols rely on standard formats to represent encrypted and signed content.
-For example, OpenID Connect uses JSON, SAML uses XML, while X.509 certificates are represented using a standardized binary data format.
+Security protocols such as X.509 digital certificates (chapters 8 and 9), OpenID Connect (OIDC) and OAuth2 (chapters 12 and 13), SAML, and TLS (chapter 10) have to exchange encrypted and signed messages.
+These protocols rely on standard formats to represent encrypted and signed content.
+OIDC uses JSON, SAML uses XML, and X.509 certificates are represented in a standardized binary data format.

 11.2.1 Exercises